 Keep your finger on the pulse of current market values at auctions and shops both on and off-line.
 Also, it pays to keep your eye on the auction fees involved.
 Some are high, and some are free and simple to use.
 See the classifieds at The Jewelry Exchange on Antique Jewelry Investor.

-There are many gold buyers out there, especially in the current squatus stinkum economy in which paper money isn't worth the paper it's written on.
-Buyers of all types of jewelry will often ask for a valuation certificate to authentic a piece of jewelry.
-Do not take this personal, an appraisal certificate is becoming the standard today and obtaining online jewelry appraisals are acceptable, hassle-free and affordable.
+There are many buyers out there, especially in the current economy in which paper money isn't worth the paper it's written on.
+Buyers of all types of jewelry will often ask for a valuation certificate to authenticate a piece of jewelry.
+Do not take this personal, an appraisal certificate is becoming the standard today and obtaining online jewelry appraisals is acceptable, hassle-free and affordable.

 Antique Jewelry Investors take note, how to buy antique & estate jewelry is completely the opposite of how to sell jewelry as far as presentation is concerned.

-How to sell Jewelry that's old gold or antique, to maximize your return on investment, a number of things must be carefully considered and mastering the art of display is one of the most important.
+How to Sell Antique Jewelry, to maximize your return on investment, several areas must be carefully considered and last but not least, mastering the art of display is one of the most important.

 Return to the top of How to Sell Jewelry